Adityaiyer3004/Facial_Segmentation_Vector_Mask_Engine/README.md

 *   Eye centres (left and right) are computed from their respective landmark groups.

-*   The angle between the eye line and horizontal is calculated.
+*   The angle between the eye line and the horizontal is calculated.

 *   The original image and the segmentation map are rotated together around the image centre using: